ahmedkhelifi/Home-care/README.md

 This folder contains requests from and to the server.

 ### src:
-This folder contains the design of the pages including the graphs.
+This folder contains the design and functions of the pages including the graphs.
 In this src folder it is necessary that an index.js file is present at the end of every path, so that the server can assign the path.
-The subfolder "components" contains components, that may be used more times, this prevents the code duplication.
+The subfolder "components" contains components, that may be used more times, this prevents code duplication.
 The subfolder "containers" contains the logic of when and which component is called.

 ### websocket: